 Please ensure that the audio portion ("ringtone") of your cell phone is off during class.
+No interaction with your cell phone, including texting, is permitted during class.
 If you wish to use a computer in class to take notes, you must sit as far forward in the class as possible (usually in the first row of the room).
-Any cheating in class will result in a failed exam, an "F" in the course, and a letter the Associate Vice-President of Student Affairs recommending that the student be expelled from the University.